MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

   - Bulleted and numbered list
   - Decrease and increase indent
   - Block quote
-  - Text alignment (align left, centre, and right)
+  - Text alignment (align left, center, and right)
   - Link and unlink
   - Text strikethrough
   - Text direction from right to left and left to right